thegenemyers/MERQURY.FK/README.md

 Almost all the options (-w, -h, -v, -lfs, -pdf, -T) control the output file name and type, display, and number of threads used exactly as described for [CNplot](#CNplot).

 Any k-mer with a count of less than -e in the input FastK table \<source> is considered an error in the analysis.
-The analysis is ultimately run over a *symmetric** k-mer table that is trimmed to threshold -e.
+The analysis is ultimately run over a *symmetric** k-mer table of all k-mers with count 4 or more.
 If the supplied table does not meet these specifications, then the program takes additional compute time to make it so, but if in a preprocessing step, you use [Logex](https://github.com/thegenemyers/FASTK/#Logex) and [Symmex](https://github.com/thegenemyers/FASTK/#Symmex) to make the table conform to the internal requirements than this time is saved.
-If PloidyPlot is forced to make a trimmed, symmetric table for an input, say `<A>`, then the call to Symmex will use the temp directory specified by the -P option (if not the default "/tmp") and it will produce tables `<A>.trim` and `<A>.symx` which are retained to avoid repeating their computation if PloidyPlot is called again on the same input.
+If PloidyPlot is forced to make a trimmed, symmetric table for an input, then the call to Symmex will use the temp directory specified by the -P option (if not the default "/tmp").

-Even if the input table is symmetric and trimmed to the appropriate -e, the bulk of the time taken by PloidyPlot is in accumulating count statistics of het-mer pairs.
-If the -k option is given then the table of het-mer pair statistics is **k**ept, being stored in a file named `<out>.smu`.
-This saved table will then be used in subsequent calls to PloidyPlot, so that the counting step is avoided.
-Each call of the program conservatively reminds you of this table (if present) and asks you if you want to use it and skip het-mer counting.
-One must continue to specify the -k option or this ``short-cut'' table will be deleted on exit.
+Even if the input table is symmetric and trimmed, the bulk of the time taken by PloidyPlot is in accumulating count statistics of het-mer pairs.
+If the -k option is given then the table of het-mer pair statistics is **k**ept, and stored in a file named `<out>.smu`.
+This saved table can then be given as the sole required argument to PloidyPlot in subsequent calls, so that the time intensive counting step is avoided.